-- Imaging with CT or US often shows mass lesions and are not infrequently mistaken for neoplasms.
+- Imaging with CT or US often shows mass lesions and is not infrequently mistaken for neoplasms.

-- Microscopic exam of biopsies, CT guided aspirates or drainage: may show characteristic "sulfur granules" (Gram-positive filamentous branching rods radiating from a central core), but may lack Gram stain evidence and just show granulomatous changes, necrosis or acute and chronic inflammation.
+- Microscopic exam of biopsies, CT-guided aspirates or drainage: may show characteristic "sulfur granules" (Gram-positive filamentous branching rods radiating from a central core).
+Still, it may lack Gram stain evidence and show granulomatous changes, necrosis or acute and chronic inflammation.

-- Culture: challenging due to normal flora contamination, prior antibiotic therapy and/or the fastidious characteristics of this bacterium that are often difficult to retrieve in the microbiology laboratory.
+- Culture: challenging due to normal flora contamination, prior antibiotic therapy and the fastidious characteristics of this bacterium that are often difficult to retrieve in the microbiology laboratory.